 So the chances are, whatever your digital project, question or training need, I will be able to help.
 I will be bringing my strong belief that all the best work is collaborative, user-centred, ethical, honest, open and accessible, and focussed on clear objectives.
 Get in touch using the contact form on this page.

 Some of my most interesting digital projects, including games, websites, interactive fiction, twitter bots and crowd-sourced photography are on the Digital Portfolio page.

 Examples of the training I can offer are on the Training and Workshops page.

-Most of the films I created whilst I was the Multimedia Producer at the Wellcome Trust (from 2008-2012) have ended up here on the Wellcome Collection YouTube channel, but some also here on the Wellcome Trust one.
+Most of the documentaries I created as the Multimedia Producer at the Wellcome Trust (from 2008-2012) have been collected in a playlist on the Films page.

 There are some nice recommendations on my LinkedIn profile, should you need persuading.